jrladd/CIS115/_pages/policies.md

 In this course, as in all courses, you are expected to adhere to W&J's standards of academic honesty and integrity.
 You should refer to the College Catalog on MyW&J for the details of this policy and how cases of academic misconduct are handled.

 In general, when completing writing assignments, ensure all work is your own, and give credit where it is due in your citations.
 Likewise do not collaborate on quizzes, tests, or homework assignments unless explicitly granted permission.
+This includes generative AI tools (like ChatGPT) or other technologies that write for you---do not use these unless explicitly granted permission to do so.
 If you have any concerns about whether you might have plagiarized (e.g., if you’re not sure about some particular rule), please get in touch with me immediately---I will gladly discuss the matter with you.

 ### Names and Pronouns